libremesh/network-profiles/README.md

 - `_hacks/pkg_configs`: Define a list of configs to be modified in PKG_CONFIGS.
 - `_hacks/pkg_conflicts`: Define a list of packages to be removed in PKG_CONFLICTS.

-To use the defined PKG_CONFIGS or PKG_CONFLICTS include the preinst defined in `_hacks/preinst.mk` that will trigger a new build with the defined modifications, like in the example below:
+Warn: Usable safely with imagebuilder-docker.
 Warn: To use it with asu, the server must support this hack.
 Currently the asu server https://sysupgrade.antennine.org supports it:
 - do not returning errors if the main build was killed after the second build completes
 - prepending packages that starts with 'profile-' at the beginning of the packages list (to use it with the firmware-selector)
 - checking the manifest from a file printed in BIN_DIR/manifest instead from STDOUT

+To use the defined PKG_CONFIGS or PKG_CONFLICTS include the preinst defined in `_hacks/index.mk` that will trigger a new build with the defined modifications, like in the example below:
 ```
 include $(TOPDIR)/rules.mk